nachomacaso/hogwarts/README.md

 I created a simple web application that creates, updates, and deletes students of Hogwarts and/or the courses they are enrolled in.

+I decided to build this web application in React.
+I'm accustomed to using bootstrap but I decided to use Material's components instead since it's the components used at VacayHome Connect.
+As far as styling, I have a single index.css file but I also tried to utilize Material's CSS-in-JS solution.
+I also imported my own fonts to fit the overall theme.
+Tests, while not my strong suit, leverage Jest and Enzyme.
+All in all, I tried some new things on the fly and I'm proud at how it turned out.

 ## Available Scripts

 In the project directory, you can run: